Welcome to the Media Copyright Agency.

 Who We Are

 The Media Copyright Agency was established on the 1st January 2003.
-We represent more than 40 publishers covering 250 publications including their digital content.
+We represent around 40 publishers covering 200 publications including their digital content.

 What We Do